-1. Verify the complaint is sworn to and validly filed against a person subject to the Ethics Act and alleged misconduct occurred within the timeframes set out in statute.
-(Note: If filed against a candidate during the campaign period, complaint must be returned, unless the subject waives suspension.)
-Send a copy of the complaint to the subject of the complaint immediately.
+- Verify the complaint is sworn to and validly filed against a person subject to the Ethics Act and that the alleged misconduct occurred within the timeframes set out in statute.
+(Note: If filed against a candidate during the campaign period, complaint must be returned to the complainant unless the subject waives suspension.)

-4. Decide whether there is probable cause to believe the accused person has violated the Legislative Ethics Act.
+- Decide whether there is probable cause to believe the subject has violated the Legislative Ethics Act.
 If not, the complaint must be dismissed.
-If probable cause is found, the committee must determine whether they may proceed if the complaint concerns a candidate during the campaign period.

-5. Decide whether the probable violation can be corrected by the accused person and whether or not additional penalty is warranted.
+- Decide whether the probable violation can be corrected by the subject and whether or not additional penalty is warranted.
 If a probable violation can be corrected, the committee may issue an opinion recommending corrective action.
-The accused person may request a meeting with the committee for the purpose of explaining the decision and then he or she may accept the recommended corrective action or request a formal hearing.
+The subject may request a confidential in-person meeting or teleconference meeting with the committee at which the committee shall explain the reasons for the decision.
+The subject may accept the recommended corrective action or request a formal hearing.
 After the meeting, the committee may change or reissue its opinion on corrective action.
-If the accused person does not take the recommended corrective action or the committee decides the probable violation cannot be corrected without additional penalty, the complaint continues to the next step.
+If the subject does not take the recommended corrective action or the committee decides the probable violation cannot be corrected without additional penalty, the complaint continues to the next step.

-6. Formally charge the accused person.
+- Formally charge the accused person.
 If the person admits he or she violated the Act, the committee shall state the facts of the case and recommend a penalty.
-If the accused person does not admit to the allegations, the committee must schedule a formal, public hearing.
+If the subject does not admit to the allegations, the committee must schedule a formal, public hearing.

-7. Hold a formal hearing to take testimony and other evidence, and decide whether there is clear and convincing evidence that the accused person violated the Legislative Ethics Act.
-The committee may also indicate whether the accused person cooperated with the committee in the complaint process.
+- Hold a formal hearing to take testimony and other evidence, and decide whether there is clear and convincing evidence that the subject violated the Legislative Ethics Act.
+The committee may also indicate whether the subject cooperated with the committee in the complaint process.